 With an area of more than 130 square miles, Lake Lanao is the second largest lake in the Philippines and the largest in Mindanao.
 Mt Ragang and Mt Piapayungan, both among the highest mountains in the Philippines, feed brooks and rivers leading to the lake.

 Just like neighboring Lake Dapao, Lake Lanao also thrives with different marine species, many of which can only be found here.
+That makes it one of the best spots for lake fishing in the Philippines.

 - Location: Marawi City, Lanao Del Sur